Fluor-FOS/fluor-fos/README.md

 Upon execution, the user is prompted to provide:
 - The main input file (`input.txt`)
-- Optical-property files for the matrix and filler materials
+- Ensure that the optical‑property files for the matrix materials, filler materials, fluorescent emission profiles, and quantum yield are located in the same directory.

-Example input files for three cases are provided in the repository.
+Example input files for three test cases and one uncertainty‑analysis case are provided in the ‘examples’ folder of the repository.

 ---